Buzut/steroids/README.md

 * Possibility to use CommonJS & ESM modules (Rollup)
 * Two JS builds: one as an ES6 module and the second one as a normal script.
 This allows for best performance and compatibility with the widest range of browsers as [Google explains](https://developers.google.com/web/fundamentals/primers/modules).

-### LESS
+### Less
 * Media Queries framework for instant development using `@media`
 * You take advantage of all the [Less awesomeness](http://lesscss.org/)

-### SASS
+### Sass
-There is currently no SASS version, but it's just a few settings to modify.
-If you create a SASS fork, let me know, I'll be happy to link to it.
+There is currently no Sass version, but it's just a few settings to modify.
+If you create a Sass fork, let me know, I'll be happy to link to it.

 ### Git
 Naming is often the hardest thing, Git commits are no exception.
 That's why Steroids comes with a very convenient [git commit template](https://github.com/Buzut/git-emojis-hook) that should help a lot.
 Feel free to remove it if you don't need it!